wattanunteeratanapong/Blackjack-House-Edge-Study/README.md

 ## Traditional Rules of Blackjack <br>
 1. If dealer hand total value are higher than 17, dealer can't hit anymore (player doesn't affect by this rule, player still be able to hit even if their hand is equal to 17 or higher) <br>
 2. If dealer hand total value are lower than 17, dealer must hit no matter what (player doesn't affect by this rule, player could decide to stand without regard to their score) <br>
-3. If player win by any mean they get back x2 their bet, but if they get blackjack they get back x2.5 their bet<br>
+3. If player win by any mean they get back x2 their bet, but if they get blackjack they get back x2.5 their bet (some of a casino may use a different ratio of return payout) <br>
 <br>

 ## Why blackjack odd are on the dealer side? <br>